The state’s molluscan fauna was first catalogued by

 throughout the state in connection with their water quality monitoring

 responsibilities.
-I was given access to sorted voucher-type freshwater
+RTD was given access to sorted voucher-type

-gastropod collections dating into the 1970s, plus entire (unsorted)
+gastropod collections dating back into the 1970s, entire

-My colleague Will Reeves made available to me the Entomology Collection
+Our colleague Will Reeves made available to us the Entomology Collection

 at Clemson University, which included 31 freshwater snail records among